Why is My Dog Licking His Paws: Causes and Natural Remedies

 2. What are the common causes of paw licking in dogs?

-The common causes of paw licking in dogs include pain, allergies, yeast infections, dry skin, hyperkeratosis and mental health.
+The common causes of paw licking in dogs include pain or injury, allergies, yeast infections, dry skin, hyperkeratosis and mental health issues such as stress, boredom or anxiety.

 3. Can I use regular lotion on my dog's paws?